RedHatTraining/AI296-taxonomy-hotels/knowledge/geography/travel/europe/m3diterraneo_hotels/knowledge.md

 ### Vineyard Vista Hotel: Local Wine and Nature Offerings

-Set in the countryside, next to vineyards and olive groves, our rural hotel offer guests an authentic taste of Mallorcan country life, with an emphasis on wine, nature, and sports.
+Set in the countryside, next to vineyards and olive groves, our Vineyard Vista Hotel offers guests an authentic taste of Mallorcan country life, with an emphasis on wine, nature, and sports.
 Exclusive offerings at these properties include:

 - **Wine Tastings and Vineyard Tours:** The Vineyard Vista Hotel has its own winery, and the top attraction is the evening wine tasting event.
 Guests tour the vineyard and cellar with our winemaker, then sample a selection of the estate's wines.
 The experience is paired with local cheeses, cured meats, and olive oil from nearby farms.
 It's scheduled several times a week and often bundled into stay packages for food and wine enthusiasts.
 The wine tasking event is held every Friday and Sunday, at 7.30PM, inside the winery.
+It's a 2-hour event with a 20-guest limit.
+To ensure a spot, guests should make a reservation in advance at the reception.

 - **Farm-to-Table Dining:** The hotel restaurant use products from our gardens and local farms.
 We offer a special farm-to-table dinner twice weekly, where the chef introduces each course.
 Guests can purchase a dining package that includes this special dinner plus a bottle of our wine.
 This not only delights gastronomes but also increases on-site spend.
 Guests can pick two Farm-to-Table modalities: regular and vegan.